It’s time for designers to shift their obsession with user experience to user safety

 From user experience to user safety

 Technology, of course, now enables how we live, how we communicate, how we interact, how we work.
 Households are filled with devices and applications which are usable, useful and being used.
-Indeed, keeping devices and all they contain in use is central to IT design: the user is a customer and the tech is designed to nurture – solicit, even – that customer.
+Indeed, keeping devices and all they contain in use is central to IT design: the user is a customer and the tech is designed to nurture–solicit, even–that customer.

 Figuring out how to provide a meaningful and relevant experience for someone using a digital product or service, from devices to social media platforms, is what is known as user experience design.
 Tech giants talk about meeting our expectations even before we know them ourselves.
-And the way designers know what we want before we want it comes down to the data they collect on us – and our children.
+And the way designers know what we want before we want it comes down to the data they collect on us–and our children.

 A flurry of recent lawsuits, however, highlight the line, in terms of harm to the user, that such digital innovation driven by profit and shaped by our personal data has crossed.
 These include the case launched by the former children’s commissioner for England, Anne Longfield, against TikTok.